trilobite-poetry/trilobite-poetry.github.io/index.md

 layout: default
 ---

-# Flicker into this pumpkin on wet Halloween, Jack
+# Flicker into this pumpkin on a wet Halloween, Jack

 {% for item in site.current %}
 -   [{{ item.contributor }}, {{ item.title }}]({{ item.url }})